-If you have been abused or neglected at Twin Willows Nursing Center, read about your rights below, and then contact Agruss Law Firm, LLC, for a free case evaluation.
+If you have been abused or neglected at Twin Willows Nursing Center, read about your rights below, and then contact Mike Agruss Law, for a free case evaluation.

 Helping our clients is about counseling, advocating, and ultimately solving problems.
 With years of experience successfully representing the people, not the powerful, we will take care of everything, so you can focus on healing and getting your life back to normal.

 A small senior care facility in Illinois, Twin Willows Nursing Center offers 72 registered beds.
 Medicare and Medicaid approved, the center generally extends the following medical services: rehabilitation, therapy, and skilled nursing care.
 They employ a variety of healthcare experts in both medical and administrative fields.
 Twin Willows Nursing Center is located at 1600 North Broadway PO Box 370, Salem, IL, and may be reached through telephone number 618-548-0542.
 The Illinois Nursing Home Care Act and Department of Public Health govern Twin Willows Nursing Center.

 Twin Willows Nursing Center’s Address, Phone Number, and Contact Information

 Twin Willows Nursing Center

 Website: Twin Willows Nursing Center